Nigeria's Rivers state police free 15 children abducted for trafficking - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

 One rescued nine-year-old boy had been taken from a market in October 2020 in neighbouring Bayelsa state and had already been sold to a woman in Lagos and returned to Wechinwu, police said.

-Human trafficking is common in Nigeria, according to the US State Department and non-profit organisation Pathfinders Justice Initiative, with children kidnapped or coerced into domestic labour, sex work or other forced labour.
+Human trafficking is common in Nigeria, according to the US State Department and non-profit organization Pathfinders Justice Initiative, with children kidnapped or coerced into domestic labour, sex work or other forced labour.